 Horse Person by Nature, People Person by Training

 Though I didn’t come from a horse family, I’ve always loved horses.
-I’ve been riding for over 20 years, and I never feel more myself than in the company of horses.
-Horses have taught me that the path to success is by creating relationships based on understanding, effective communication, and fun, no matter the riding discipline.
+I’ve been riding since age 6, and I feel most myself in the company of horses.
+Horses have taught me the path to success is through creating relationships based on understanding, effective communication, and fun, no matter the riding discipline.

 While my affinity for horses came naturally, I’ve worked hard over the years to develop skills to improve myself and to help other people reach their goals.
-I have a Master of Arts Degree in Counseling Psychology, preceded by undergraduate studies in communication, English, and business with magna cum laude honors.
+I have a master’s degree in psychology, preceded by undergraduate studies in communication, English, and business with magna cum laude honors.
 I use a strengths-based, collaborate approach to teaching.
-I’m always learning, and I remain open to new ideas and knowledge.
 It’s a privilege to share my ideas with you, and to learn from you in return.

 Growing up I was your classic “horse girl.”
-I didn’t live on a farm, no one in my family rode horses, but I always wanted to ride.
+I didn’t live on a farm, no one in my immediate family rode horses, but I always wanted to ride.
 When other kids ran, I cantered.
 My favorite game at recess was make-believe ponies.
-I learned to read just so that I could finish every Marguerite Henry, Black Stallion, Pony Pals, and Saddle Club book I could get my hands on.
+I learned to read just so I could finish all the Marguerite Henry, Black Stallion, and Pony Pals books.

-Some might describe my approach to training as “natural horsemanship,” but I draw from a wide variety of equestrian philosophies including classical principles.
-I tailor my approach to each unique horse and the specific needs of their rider.
-I’ve read, watched, and worked with internationally recognized trainers, including Olympic athletes.
-I improve my skills by attending clinics, taking lessons, competing, and consulting with other riders.
+Some might describe my approach to training as “natural horsemanship.”
+I draw from a range of equestrian philosophies including classical principles.
+I approach horses and training holistically and tailor my approach to the needs of each horse and their rider.

-- Working for Helen Bell Equestrian (HBE) in England and competing HBE sporthorses and ponies in British events.
+- Working for Helen Bell Equestrian (HBE) in England and competing HBE sporthorses and ponies in British events in 2007.

 - Winning the United States Eventing Association Area VII Training level championship in 2010 on my 14 hand Haflinger pony, Pippin.